Justify-social/my-project/docs/features-backend/authentication/implementation.md

 ## Overview

-This document provides detailed implementation information for the authentication system in the Campaign Wizard application.
+This document provides detailed implementation information for the authentication system in the Justify.social platform.
 It covers the technical implementation of authentication flows, middleware, and security measures.

 ## Technology Stack